Grubhart/Demo_Mock_Orphan_Rules/README.md

 ## Comments

-check OrphanRulesTest Class to see a test with an orphan class
+check OrphanRulesTest Class to see a test with an orphan mock rule

 check ExternalObjectWithOrphanRule to check the class with changed method